nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

 | 50 | 5000000 | 10 | 8.6 | 11.4 |
 | 100 | 10000000 | 10 | 9.0 | 11.0 |

-A zero count would normally have zero standard deviation, but we can add a special case to allow for the possibility that some cells exist even if they haven't shown up in the sample.

 XXX graph of real data with errorbars representing stddev.